The 12 Coolest Exotic Pets That You Can't Own

 The Kinkajou: An Alternative to the Slow Loris

 The kinkajou closely resembles a primate but is actually a procyonid, which is a taxonomic group containing raccoons, ringtail cats, and coatimundis.
 Kinkajous may be legal in more states that have bans on wild animals.
 Like raccoons, kinkajous are intelligent and need space for their nocturnal activity.
 They are somewhat easier to own than primates but should never be underestimated since they may also have aggressive tendencies that need to be considered.
-Another animal that is similar-looking to slow lorises but currently uncommonly kept as an exotic petis the cuscus, which is a marsupial.
+Another animal that is similar-looking to slow lorises but currently uncommonly kept as a pet is the cuscus, which is a marsupial.

 2. The Cheetah